SuperOfficeDocs/superoffice-docs/user-guide/en/clients/sales/company/activities-tab.md

 ---
-uid: help-en-activities-contact
+uid: help-en-company-screen-activities
-title: Activities Contact
+title: Activities tab (Company screen)
-description: Activities Contact
+description: Activities tab (Company screen)
 author: SuperOffice RnD
 so.date: 06.29.2022
 keywords: company
-so.topic: help
+so.topic: reference
 language: en
 ---

-# Activities (Company screen)
+# Activities tab

 The **Activities** section tab in the **Company** screen contains all the activities linked to the active company.